- General Information

-I have applied directly on the IAESTE platform for an internship offer, what do I need to submit?
+I applied directly on the IAESTE platform for an internship offer, what do I need to submit?

 Are IAESTE internships paid?

-In the case of remote internships, some may be unpaid.
+In the case of remote internships some may be unpaid.
 This information will be indicated in the internship offer.

 Does registering on the platform or pre-registration imply any kind of cost?

-No. Just fill in all the fields requested in the form.
+No. Just fill in all the requested fields in the form.